ESP32-Musings/OTA_update_STM32_using_ESP32/README.md

 We have assumed that the STM32 is already in boot mode before flashing the code (**Step 1 & 5** in [Usage](#usage-for-stm32-blue-pill) section).
 You can use a MOSFET as a switch to automate the process, using an ESP32 GPIO as an input.

+The program code uses only the path of the binary file to be flashed as a parameter.
+Thus, it can be easily integrated into any other projects as the file can be sent to ESP32 over any protocol (MQTT, HTTP Client, WebSockets).

 ## Usage (For STM32 Blue Pill)

 1. Make sure the BOOT0 jumper pin on the board is set to 1 (programming mode) while uploading the code.
 Once the code is flashed this pin can be changed back to initial position (operating mode).
 This procedure with your STM32Fxx MCU varies according with your MCU version.